-Werid problem question on involuntary manslaugh, cant idenifty actual offences Law 3Watch
+Werid problem question on involuntary manslaugh, cant idenifty actual offences Law 3Watch this thread

 The thing I don't get is Aaron hasent done anything as he simple cycled past and another cyclist kicked out no actus reus and its not an omission.
 The question says its involuntary manslaughter it cant be unlawful act as what's the unlawful act.
 And is the doctor done for gross negligence manslaughter?
 If so is it contractual duty

 'He then went out on his bike while cycling at high speed past Ellie another cyclist kicked out at her and knocked her off her bike'.
 I think you have interpreted it 'past Ellie, another cyclist..', ie there was a third cyclist that kicked out, but it would make sense if Ellie was just another cyclist and so Aaron did the damage.
 Therefore it would be UAM with the defence of intoxication.